rbahisson/quant-finance-projects/README.md

 The project highlights numerical methods, grid stability, and the treatment of domestic and foreign interest rates.

 ## **Project 8 - Vasicek Short-Rate Monte Carlo (C++)**
+Simulates the Vasicek short-rate process using Euler–Maruyama discretization to price a zero-coupon bond.
+It showcases stochastic interest-rate modeling and the estimation of expected discount factors via Monte Carlo simulation.

 ## **Poker Assistant (Monte Carlo Betting Advisor)**
 Python-based decision assistant for Texas Hold’em using *Monte Carlo simulations*.